maxCopell/tripadvisor-scraper/readMe.md

  1. Visit the Place Page, e.g. `https://www.tripadvisor.cz/Hotel_Review-g186338-d1657415-Reviews-Park_Plaza_Westminster_Bridge_London-London_England.html`.
  2. The id is the number after `-d` in the url.
 For this url it would be `1657415`.

-### TripAdvisor scraping tutorial
-If you need help or want to follow the scraping of TripAdvisor step by step, be sure to check our blogpost [How to Scrape TripAdvisor](https://medium.com/@petrpatekml/c910f75153a9).